Darvas Box Explained – Trend Following System for Any Time Frame

 Ignoring Your Stop Level

 There aren’t many examples on the web discussing the issue of not honoring your stop levels when trading Darvas boxes.
+But because we like to be thorough, here is a fine example of what could happen when you neglect your stop.

 By not honoring the stop, you actually could end up in a catastrophic situation.
-Remember, you are trading stocks that are trending strongly, so when things go wrong, they go horribly wrong.
+Remember, you are trading stocks that are trending strongly, so when things go wrong, they can go horribly wrong.

 Sideways Markets Hurt Darvas Traders